San123san/leetcode-cpp/notes.md

 1)If you pass a variable by reference (&), you must undo changes manually (e.g., pop_back(), swap back) for correct backtracking.
 2)If you pass it by value (copy), no need to undo — each recursive call gets a separate copy that is destroyed after return.
 3)Recursion is sequential, not parallel — it explores one path at a time like depth-first traversal of a tree; return naturally "backtracks" up the call stack.

+### Front and Rear Pointers in Circular Queue

+- **Front Pointer:** Indicates the index of the first element in the queue.
+Moves forward circularly using `front = (front + 1) % capacity` during dequeue to maintain the queue’s circular nature.

+- **Rear Pointer:** Indicates the index of the last element in the queue.
+Moves forward circularly using `rear = (rear + 1) % capacity` during enqueue to efficiently utilize available space by wrapping around the array.

+These pointers are essential for managing queue boundaries within a fixed-size array and enable efficient, continuous use of the array without element shifting.